PRIVEE: Privacy-Preserving Vertical Federated Learning Against Feature Inference Attacks

-To recap, these findings show: (i) \texttt{PRIVEE} is unaffected by the number of clients, addressing scalability concerns in VFL, and (ii) practitioners can tune $\varepsilon$ to strengthen privacy without compromising accuracy, with smaller $\varepsilon$ offering the most robust protection.
-For \texttt{PRIVEE-DP}, guarantees depend on selecting appropriate $\varepsilon$ ranges, while \texttt{PRIVEE-DP++}, which preserves ordering (Lemma 3) without affecting accuracy, is expected to exhibit similar trends.
+To recap, these findings show: (i) in our tested MNIST/GRNA setting, \texttt{PRIVEE} is unaffected by the number of clients, suggesting it addresses scalability concerns in VFL and (ii) practitioners can tune $\rho$ to strengthen privacy without compromising accuracy, with smaller $\rho$ offering the most robust protection.
+For \texttt{PRIVEE-U}, guarantees depend on selecting appropriate $\rho$ ranges, while \texttt{PRIVEE-U+}, which preserves ordering (Lemma \ref{lem:order-preserving}) without affecting accuracy, is expected to exhibit similar trends.